mattstermiller/koffee/README.md

         - If at least one item with the same name already exists, you will be prompted to overwrite them.
 If you choose to overwrite a folder, the contents will be merged (existing files in the destination with the same name will be overwritten, but the others will remain).
     3. You can cancel a move or copy in progress by pressing `Esc`.
 Performing a Redo (see below) will resume the action.
     - If you decide not to perform the put and want to clear the yank register, you can do so with `Alt + y`
+- **Clipboard**:
+    - Press `Ctrl + c` to copy the selected items to the Windows Clipboard.
+        - Paste in Windows Explorer or another app that accepts files to copy the file or folder there.
+        - Paste in any text editor or text input to insert the file or folder's path there.
+    - Press `Ctrl + v` to paste items that were cut or copied into the Clipboard (from Koffee or another app) to move or copy them to the current folder.
 - **Delete**
     - Press `Delete` to send the currently selected item(s) to the Recycle Bin.
 If the item cannot be recycled, an error message will be shown instead.
     - Press `Shift + Delete` to delete items permanently.
 You will be prompted to make sure this is what you want to do; press `y` to proceed with deletion or press `n` to cancel.